 Take Fewer but Longer Trips

-I know weekend breaks can be a very tempting prospect throughout the year but the facts are taking one or two longer, slower trips per year is a more CO2 efficient way to travel.
+Weekend breaks can be a very tempting prospect throughout the year but the facts are, taking one or two longer, slower trips per year is a more CO2 efficient way to travel.
 You will use fewer flights this way and that is the biggest cause of CO2 for most travellers.

 Public transport via land is much more energy-efficient than via air.
-Travelling solo via car is the only method of transport than is less efficient, with the exception of electric or hybrid vehicles.
+Travelling solo via car is the only method of transport that is less efficient, with the exception of electric or hybrid vehicles.

 The most efficient ways to travel per mile, is by train, closely followed by bus.
-These overland methods are less than half of the output of planes.
+These overland methods are around 25-30% of the output of planes.

-Of course, nothing beat pedal power or travelling by foot.
+Of course, nothing beats pedal power or travelling by foot.

 Shipping food around the world is a high contributor towards CO2 production.
 Whenever you are travelling somewhere, then eating the local food and produce will reduce the amount that is shipped in from around the world.